adonev/NumAnal2021/Assignments.md

 ## Instructions

 Sometimes you will be required to submit code files but you are always encouraged do that if you used code to compute your answers.
-Instructions on how to do submit code files will follow.
-Always submit plain text files (extension .m for Matlab, or .py for python), and do not submit things like Matlab worksheets that cannot be opened in a simple text editor.
+There will be a separate zero-point assignment on Gradescope for submitting codes; codes must be submitted to get points. **Always submit plain text files** (extension .m for Matlab, or .py for python), and do not submit things like Matlab worksheets that cannot be opened in a simple text editor.
 Each problem should be a separate code, and please name your files reasonably so the grader can find the codes as needed.

 Present your information effectively: